Back Office: Inventory - Inventory Item

 5. Selling Price/Unit – The selling price of the inventory item.

-6. Quantity on Hand – The overall quantity on-hand (Parent and Child).
+6. Quantity on Hand – The total quantity on-hand from the selected Categories (Parent and Child).

-7. Cost Per Unit – The value of individual items (Parent and Child).
+7. Cost Per Unit – The value of individual items from the selected Categories (Parent and Child).

 8. Value on Hand – The price of the stock available.

-1. Create a new Inventory Item by clicking the pink + New Inventory Item button at the top-right (or click the corresponding Edit [pencil] of an existing Inventory Item).
+1. Create a new Inventory Item by clicking the + New Inventory Item button at the upper-right (or click the corresponding Edit [pencil] of an existing Inventory Item).

 1. For the New Inventory Item pane, the banner message appears at the top: ‘Once the Inventory Item is created the user will not be able to Edit the Purchase Unit & Inventory Unit.
 In case you want to change, delete the Inventory Item & recreate the same.’.